jkelley41/Resume.md/resume.md

 L3Harris Technologies - Salt Lake City, UT
 <br>

-- Serve as ISSO and Systems Administrator for numerous Department of Defense (DoD) networks containing Active Directory domains of both Windows and Red Hat Enterprise Linux systems
+- Served as ISSO and Systems Administrator for numerous Department of Defense (DoD) networks containing Active Directory domains of both Windows and Red Hat Enterprise Linux systems

-- Architect and deploy secure DoD networks containing servers, workstations, and switches following the Risk Management Framework (RMF) and NIST 800-53 for selection and implementation of security controls
+- Architected and deployed secure DoD networks containing servers, workstations, and switches following the Risk Management Framework (RMF) and NIST 800-53 for selection and implementation of security controls

-- Perform thorough Cybersecurity audits of both networks and standalone systems on interval
+- Performed thorough Cybersecurity audits of both networks and standalone systems on interval

-- Utilize continuous monitoring (ConMon) tools to maintain security posture and compliance of systems
+- Utilized continuous monitoring (ConMon) tools to maintain security posture and compliance of systems

-- Conduct risk and vulnerability assessments, making remediations as necessary
+- Conducted risk and vulnerability assessments, making remediations as necessary
 </p>

 <p>